chandrakant6492/Drought-coping-strategy/README.md

 1. code for calculating 'Annually accumulated deficit'
 2. code for calculatng 'Rootzone storage capacity' from '1'
 3. code for 'figures 1-3' of the manuscript
-4. dataset 'Rootzone storage capacity' in NetCDF format
+4. dataset for 'Rootzone storage capacity' in NetCDF format

 \
 *Code uploaded by:*\